From Lake Garda, we travelled on to Orbetello, a small Tuscan town located in the Maremma area, southern province of Grosseto.

 Twin Churches, Rome

-The first area we came across was a big square in the Piazza del Popolo where there was a genuine Egyptian obelisk various sculptures and the twin churches.
+The first area we came across was a large square in the Piazza del Popolo, where a genuine Egyptian obelisk, various sculptures, and the twin churches were located.

-From Piazza del Popolo we then found the Spanish steps with the Piazza di Spagna at the base (“The Fountain of the ugly Boat”).
-The atmosphere in this area was really lively and the flower at the top of the steps was in bloom and really beautiful.
+From Piazza del Popolo, we then found the Spanish Steps with the Piazza di Spagna at the base (“The Fountain of the ugly Boat”).
+The atmosphere in this area was vibrant, and the flower at the top of the steps was in full bloom and truly beautiful.
 The Trinita dei Monti church dominated at the top of the steps.

 The Spanish Steps